7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 Celsius Library is an amazing piece of architecture in Ephesus and Pamukkale is a beautiful mineral deposit.

+In this region, you can also find the second-longest canyon in the world, the Ulubey Canyon.
 It was formed after the breakdown of the graben of the Big Menderes River.
 You can get to it on foot or by dirt road.
 For those of you who love rock climbing, this is the place to go.

 things to do

-If you want to come to check out the many ancient ruins and stunning countryside, make sure you come in spring or fall for the best weather..
+If you want to come to check out the many ancient ruins and stunning countryside, make sure you come in spring or fall for the best weather.

 All along the coast, you can find quaint fishing villages mixed with ancient civilizations.
 You can find olive groves and beaches.
+This is a perfect place to explore without an agenda.

 Check out the Bodrum Castle and Underwater Archaeology Museum.
 The Underwater Museum is one of few in the world and the only one in Turkey.
+As far as museums go, this is a must-see.

 Another castle to see is the Karahisar Castle.
 It was built on a volcanic mountain in roughly 1,350 BC and used to store state treasury during the Ottoman times.